At a Glance

 β¨Showcase Your Experience

 Be prepared to discuss your previous roles, especially any experience you have as a SENCo.
-Highlight specific examples of how you've successfully supported SEND students and contributed to whole-school inclusion.
+Highlight specific examples of how you've successfully supported SEND students and improved inclusion within a school setting.

 β¨Demonstrate Leadership Skills